-General Physics II Offered Spring Semester
+General Physics II

-This is the study of temperature, gas laws, kinetic molecular theory, electricity and magnetism, light, and optics.
-It fulfills a laboratory science requirement for the A.A. and A.S. degrees.
+This is the study of electricity and magnetism, light, optics, and modern physics.
+It fulfills a laboratory science requirement for the A.A., A.S., and A.A.S. degrees.

-Prerequisite: PHYS 111 or 211
+Prerequisite: PHYS-111 or PHYS-211

-PHYS 211
+PHYS-211

-Engineering Physics I Offered Each Semester
+Engineering Physics I

-PHYS 211 is the study of physics applicable to engineering, including examination of statics, dynamics, work and energy, sound, and fluids.
-This course is intended for students majoring in engineering, computer science, physics, chemistry, physical science, or mathematics.
+This is the study of kinematics and dynamics, Newton's Laws, work and energy, rotational dynamics, linear and angular momentum, collisions, static equilibrium, oscillations, gravity, central forces, fluid dynamics, and sounds waves.
 It fulfills a laboratory science requirement for the A.S., A.A., and A.A.S. degrees.